| ESTABLISHING A

 examine your competition and their penetration into the market.
 We will then design a project which places your people in real

 world selling situations on a day-to-day basis."
+The president cut me

 off immediately, slammed his hand onto the desk, and said "I